 Maybe you did poorly on the reasoning section, so you spend all of your time studying for that.
-That makes sense, but if you don't go over other sections that you did well on, you will most likely slip in those areas.
+This makes sense, but if you don’t go over the other sections that you did well on, you will most likely slip in those areas.

-The LSAT is known as one of the hardest tests for a reason, and just because you have taken it once doesn't change that fact.
-You should take the time to strengthen the areas you did poorly on, but you still need to be sharp in the areas that you aced.
+The LSAT is known as one of the hardest tests for a reason, and just because you have taken it once doesn’t change that fact.
+The LSAT changes from test date to test date, so while you may be prepared for the pressure, the questions will be completely new each time.
+So it’s imperative that you take the time to strengthen the areas you did poorly on, but you still need to be sharp in the areas that you aced.

 Remember, if you have to take the LSAT more than once, it isn’t a failure on your part.
 Getting into law school is hard.
 It’s designed to be that way.
 Take your time, breathe, and focus.